oliviergimenez/IPMworkshop/to-do-list.md

 On the slides:

-- Rajouter un example 0 pour montrer que CJS est un cas particulier de multistate; CJS is a multistate model with 2 states.
-Present CJS as a particular case of the multistate, as in https://github.com/oliviergimenez/multievent_jags_R
 - Replace description du multi event par celle de Roger.
-Voir dans Base3.
-- Remplacer disease par breeding uncertainty, en lien avec l’exercice d’ailleurs.
+Voir dans Base3. - Remplacer disease par breeding uncertainty, en lien avec l’exercice d’ailleurs.
 - initial states: Multistate.
 It is known exactly: alive at site of initial capture
-- Transition between successive wintering sites can be viewed as involving two distinct processes: S : survival followed by Y : movement conditional on survival
 - Add the multi event are HMMs; Actually everything we've seen is an HMM.
 - Papier Brett, Roland.
 - Write a slide w/ tricks to speed up the computations and improve convergence